angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

 This lets me hit both Bolts, so they can't kill me when I Doomsday.
 They attack me down low, I untap, and start going off.
 I wish for Tendrils, and say "Tendrils you for 20?"
-They count up all the spells I cast and gleefully inform me that I am short on storm and only got 18.
+They count up all the spells I cast and gleefully inform me that I am short on _Storm_ and only got 18.
 I remind them that their life total is like 12 after those Surgicals and it doesn't fucking matter because they're still dead.
-After they sign the slip and flee, I count up my storm and it was in fact the full ten drills.
+After they sign the slip and flee, I count up my _Storm_ and it was in fact the full ten drills.

 3-2.
 Time to ride the lightning.